8 Fixes to Solve External Hard Drive not Mounting on Mac (Force Mount Ways Usable)

 Lastly reconnect the disk when getting to Mac desktop to check if it can be mounted normally.

-Unreadable file system belongs to one common reason leading to external hard drive not showing up on Mac.
-This can be resolved via changing the drive format to make it supported by your Mac.
-It is also a Mac solution without other platforms.
+Unreadable file system belongs to one common reason leading to external hard drive not mounting on Mac.
+This can be resolved via formatting the drive.
 Just learn the tutorial as below.

 1. Open Disk Utility (detailed step as per Way 4).